CustomerFX/EntityImage/README.md

 Optional Parameters:
 * **folder**: The subfolder to store the images in under the attachements folder.
 Unless otherwise specified the subfolder will be "Images".
 Note, the entity name will be a subfolder under this one. _Note: The images will be stored in the attachments folder.
 This will be the subfolder in that directory where images will be stored._

+The folder where the images will be stored is:

+	{AttachmentsPath}\Images\EntityName\

+unless a folder parameter is included in the URL:

+	{AttachmentsPath}\FolderParameter\EntityName\

 For more info, see http://customerfx.com